kusbr/k8s-lab/docs/readme.md

 - Modify the pod.yaml to set the docker image name for the container and the namespace

 - Schedule the ping pod.
-Verify if the pod is created and see the container logs

         kubectl create -f pod.yaml -n pingpong

+- Verify if the pod is created

         kubectl get pods -n pingpong

+- See the container logs

+        kubectl -n pingpong logs <name of the ping pod>

+- Describe the pod

         kubectl -n pingpong describe pod pingapi